 What are the different styles of Salsa?

-has strong Puerto Rican influences.
-This style is also known as Mambo Tipico and the Eddie Torres Style.
-The beat for Mambo Tipico is 1,2,3,pause, 5,6,7,pause, but the breaking step is on 2.
+This style is also known as the Eddie Torres Style or NY Style.
+The beat for this style of Mambo is 1,2,3,pause, 5,6,7,pause, but the breaking step is on 2.
 This timing gives the dancers an extra beat to do their moves and results in a smooth style characterized by lots of spins.

-is danced on 1.
-LA style is characterized by very dramatic, flashy moves.
+A lot of Salsa or Mambo is danced on 1.
+Some people claim that dancing “On 1″ is really “Guaracha.”
+However, a huge proportion of the people dancing Salsa, dance with the “break” on 1.
+There are a variety of styles.
+For example, LA style is characterized by very dramatic, flashy moves.
 Both men and women have a great deal of styling that is smoothly integrated into the dance making it even more sensual.

 is most common in the Central and South American countries.
 The Cumbia step (or the back-basic) is typically danced on 1.
 The leader steps back with his left foot on the 1st beat and back with his right foot on the 5th.
 Cumbia is characterized by a very bouncy style with each partner doing alternating left turns.